Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Other Picard iterations for computing Brascamp--Lieb constants

-One can show that $\tilde{G}$ is non-expansive and asymptptically regular with respect to $\delta_H$ and that it has a (not necessary unqiue) fixed point in the compact set $\tilde{D}:= \lbrace X: \frac{X}{\norm{X}}$.
+One can show that $\tilde{G}$ is non-expansive and asymptotically regular with respect to $\delta_{\rm H}$ and that it has a (not necessary unique) fixed point in the compact set $\tilde{D}:= \{ X: \frac{X}{\norm{X}} \}$.
 Asymptotic convergence of $\tilde{G}$ is then guaranteed by a Hilbert geometry version of Theorem~\ref{thm:s-h}.
-Such a result can be obtained by specializing the more general Banach space version of the theorem~\citep[Theorem 1.2]{baillon_asymptotic_1978} to Hilbert geometry.
+Such a result can be obtained by specializing the more general Banach space version of ~\citep[Theorem 1.2]{baillon_asymptotic_1978} to Hilbert geometry.

-We can show that the Picard iteration defined by the map $\tilde{G}$ convergences to the same fixed point as that of the map $G$: Let $X^*$ denote a fixed point of $\tilde{G}$.
+We can show that the Picard iteration defined by the map $\tilde{G}$ converges to the same fixed-point as that of the map $G$: Let $X^*$ denote a fixed point of $\tilde{G}$.
 Then $G(X^*)=\lambda X^*$ for some $\lambda >0$.
-Corollary~\ref{cor:delta} implies that $\lambda=1$, which gives the claim.
+Eq.~\ref{eq:G-tilde} together with Corollary~\ref{cor:delta} imply that $\lambda=1$, which gives the claim.

 It remains an open question to show, whether $\tilde{G}$ is strictly contractive with respect to the Hilbert projective norm.
 This would allow to adapt our non-asymptotic convergence analysis to the map $\tilde{G}$ as well.